Import libraries

 s.endswith('you') # returns True

-s.find('like') # returns index of first occurrence (2), but doesn't support regex
+s.find('like') # returns index of first occurrence

 s.find('hate') # returns -1 since not found

-s.replace('like','love') # replaces all instances of 'like' with 'love'
+s.replace('like', 'love') # replaces all instances of 'like' with 'love'

 # split a string into a list of substrings separated by a delimiter